bchareyre/yade-mpi/doc/sphinx/installation.rst

 	make install

 The "install" command will in fact also recompile if source files have been modified.
 Hence there is no absolute need to type the two commands separately.
-You may receive make errors if you don't have root privileges.
+You may receive make errors if you don't permission to write into the target folder.
-These errors are not critical but without root privileges yade won't be linked in /usr/local/bin/.
+These errors are not critical but without writing permissions Yade won't be installed in /usr/local/bin/.

 After compilation finished successfully the new built can be started by navigating to /path/to/installfolder/bin and calling yade via (based on version yade-2014-02-20.git-a7048f4)::